 - The batteries will pull down the solar panels from their efficient voltage level to the battery’s voltage level hence limit the watts you receive

 - Solar panels are designed to work at higher voltages than the batteries they charge.
-A direct hookup will definitely overcharge batteries over time
+A direct hookup will eventually overcharge and damage your batteries

 Is Overcharging Batteries Really That Bad

 You might be thinking that you can compensate for the reduced wattage by throwing in extra panels.
 After all, solar panels are considerably cheaper than a good MPPT charge controller.

 But what about the overcharging.
 Well.
 Ignoring it will damage your batteries.
 Some chemistries like Flooded Lead Acid can take overcharging for a while but others like gel and sealed Lead Acid will deteriorate fast.

 Overcharging Lithium based batteries will not only shorten their lifespan but could lead to catastrophic failure or a fire.

 In a nutshell: